-Moisture can be the nemesis of today’s more tightly-built wood-framed homes.
-Creating a tight building envelope is only one part of the equation in creating a high-performing, energy-efficient house — if it’s not coupled with strategies for letting accumulated moisture out of wall cavities, it can be a recipe for disaster.
+Moisture can be the nemesis of today’s more tightly-built wood frame homes.
+Creating a tight building envelope is just one part of the equation in creating a high-performing, energy-efficient house — if it’s not coupled with strategies for letting accumulated moisture out of wall cavities, it can be a recipe for disaster.

 For several years, NAHB’s Building Product Issues Committee has tracked the adverse effects of unwanted excess moisture in homes.
 Most of the recurring themes have been identified to be specific to certain regions of the country and certain exterior claddings.
 Building code requirements have changed in response to the need for more robust weather resistance performance of exterior envelopes.
 Product specifications and performance requirements have changed, as well, but it’s often hard to keep on top of all the code and technology changes that are happening in the industry.

-In an effort to help builders avoid the pitfalls of inadequate moisture management in home construction, the Forest Products Lab and the NAHB Research Center developed an online video resource — a series of 14 “how-to” videos that illustrate construction techniques that minimize moisture-related performance issues in the design and construction of wood-framed wall systems.
+In an effort to help builders avoid the pitfalls of inadequate moisture management in wood frame home construction, the Forest Products Lab and the NAHB Research Center developed an online video resource — a series of 14 “how-to” videos that illustrate construction techniques that minimize moisture-related performance issues in the design and construction of wood-framed wall systems.
 The videos serve as a building science primer for construction elements that can be affected by moisture.
-(Watch the videos at www.toolbase.org/videos.)

-Here are several of the suggestions highlighted in the videos as key areas of focus for managing moisture accumulation and dissipation.
+Here are several of the suggestions for key areas of focus for managing moisture accumulation and dissipation in a wood frame house.

 When selecting construction materials, you obviously need to consider the desires of your customers and the needs of your particular climate zone.
 The rise and fall of temperatures within a certain range for each climate zone should be anticipated and accounted for in your material selection.
 Be sure to employ the right construction details based on the cladding material type selected and the climate zone.
 Some products retain water, others repel water.
 Some products allow moisture to flow through them with ease, while others retard the flow of moisture.
 It is critical to understand how different materials must be assembled in order to prevent moisture problems originating at the foundation, within the exterior walls, and on the roof of the house.

-Exterior Walls: There are several moisture management features built into the exterior wall.
-A water-resistive barrier (WRB) is commonly used to protect the outer surface of wood sheathing from any rain water that penetrates past the cladding.
+There are several moisture management features built into the exterior wall of a wood frame house.
+A water-resistive barrier (WRB) is commonly used to protect the outer surface of wood sheathing from any rainwater that penetrates past the cladding.
 All exterior wall penetrations require flashing, which is designed to direct bulk water away from the wall cavity.
 Window openings use flashing in several locations such as the sill, the jambs, and the header.
 For doors, the threshold is a critical flashing location, and all utilities service penetrations need flashing.
-(More details on effective window and door installation can be found in videos 6 and 7.)

 Masonry cladding such as brick and stone manage bulk water by allowing pathways for drainage.
 Brick veneer is installed with a one-inch air gap between the brick and the covered sheathing surface, which functions as a drainage cavity and allows bulk water to drain through weep holes and wall components inside the cavity to dry.
 Stone masonry veneer products are often installed with a drainage plane instead of an air gap.
 The drainage plane allows water to drain behind the masonry cladding and out from the drip edge.
 (More details on effective brick and stone exterior installation can be found in videos 8 and 9.)